gustaveroussy/sopa/docs/tutorials/snakemake.md

         You may need to update the params under `resources` inside the `sopa/workflow/Snakefile` file, according to the partition names of your cluster.

 For more customization, see the [snakemake CLI documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html).

+## Toy example

+In the example below, we run the pipeline on a generated toy dataset.
+Running it locally can help testing a new pipeline or a new config.

+Make sure you have setup everything as detailed in this tutorial, and then run the following command lines:

+=== "Cellpose usage"
+    Make sure you have installed sopa with the Cellpose extra
+    ```sh
+    conda activate sopa    # or an environment that has `snakemake`
+    cd sopa/workflow       # your own personal path to the workflow directory

+    # replace tuto.zarr by the path where you want the data to be saved
+    snakemake --config data_path=. sdata_path=tuto.zarr --configfile=config/toy/uniform_cellpose.yaml --cores 1 --use-conda
+    ```

+=== "Baysor usage"
+    Make sure you have installed sopa with the Baysor extra, and that you have installed the `baysor` command
+    ```sh
+    conda activate sopa    # or an environment that has `snakemake`
+    cd sopa/workflow       # your own personal path to the workflow directory

+    # replace tuto.zarr by the path where you want the data to be saved
+    snakemake --config data_path=. sdata_path=tuto.zarr --configfile=config/toy/uniform_baysor.yaml --cores 1 --use-conda
+    ```

+!!! notes
+    On the above example, it executes snakemake sequentially (one core), which is enough for debugging purposes

+You can then check `toy.explorer` for output files.
+Notably, if you have installed the [Xenium Explorer](https://www.10xgenomics.com/support/software/xenium-explorer), double-click on `experiment.xenium` to visualize the results.

 ## Create your own config